SSHRC Manual for Adjudication Committee Members 2020-21

 - papers presented at scholarly meetings or conferences, articles in professional or trade journals, etc.;

-- creative outputs (to be evaluated according to established disciplinary standards, as well as creative and/or artistic merit)—examples of creative outputs may include, for example, exhibitions, performances, publications, presentations, film, video, audio recordings, etc.; or
+- creative outputs (to be evaluated according to established disciplinary standards, as well as creative and/or artistic merit), e.g., exhibitions, performances, publications, presentations, film, video, audio recordings, etc.; and

-- other contributions to research and the advancement of knowledge to non-academic audiences (e.g., general public, policy-makers, private sector, not-for-profit organizations, etc.).
+- other contributions to research and advancing knowledge to non-academic audiences (e.g., general public, policy-makers, private sector, not-for-profit organizations, etc.)

-SSHRC’s Guidelines for the Merit Review of Aboriginal Research may also prove helpful to committee members assessing contributions relevant to Aboriginal research.
+SSHRC’s Guidelines for the Merit Review of Indigenous Research may also prove helpful to committee members assessing contributions relevant to Indigenous research.

-Capability subcriteria should be addressed in the SSHRC CV and the Research Contributions section (and, where applicable, the Relevent Experience section) of the application.
+Grant applications only—Capability subcriteria should be addressed in the SSHRC CV and the Research Contributions section (and, where applicable, the Relevant Experience section) of the application.
 Research Contributions content must address the Capability evaluation criteria listed under Evaluation and Adjudication in the funding opportunity description.
 Note that CVs are no longer required or accepted for collaborators.

-SSHRC has developed new Guidelines for Effective Knowledge Mobilization to help applicants in planning these activities.
-The instructions that accompanied the application form are provided to committee members with their adjudication materials.
+SSHRC’s Guidelines for Effective Knowledge Mobilization and the instructions that accompanied the application form are available to committee members with their adjudication materials for context.
 Committee members are asked to evaluate the knowledge mobilization plan according to the related Feasibility subcriterion.

 To the extent possible, and in keeping with SSHRC’s endorsement of open access forms of knowledge dissemination, research results should be made openly available through, for example, open access publications, websites, publicly accessible databases and/or institutional repositories.
 Grant holders must comply with the Tri-Agency Open Access Policy on Publications.